Weld Procedure Development in Green Bay

 To qualify the procedure, TPS will work with a person within the company, or an agent of the company to weld a given material.
 Variables will be recorded such as travel speed, amperage, voltage, filler metal, base metal, gas, etc. In short, this piece proves that it “can be done.”
 The one person that welds it will then be certified to perform that weld (within the allowable limits of the AWS code).
 This coupon will be subjected to specific testing by TPS, based on the code.
 It often will include tensile pulls, bends, etc. The code will say how many samples to test in each method also.
 TPS will then create a document, called the PQR (Procedure Qualification Report).
-It will typically contain all the variables you used when you welded that first coupon, along with the reports from the destructive (or nondestructive) testing.
+It will typically contain all the variables you used when you welded that first coupon, along with the reports from the destructive or non-destructive testing in Green Bay.

 The WPS (Weld Procedure Specification) is then done.
 It will typically have a range of amperage you must be within, travel speed, tungsten, etc. A formal, written document describing the welding procedure will be provided directly to the welder or operator to ensure sound and quality production welds are made per code requirements.
 The purpose of the document is to guide welders to the acceptable procedures so that repeatable and trusted weld techniques are used.